Courtney Paris

-Courtney Paris (born September 21, 1987) is an American professional basketball coach and former player who is an assistant coach for the Chicago Sky of the Women's National Basketball Association (WNBA).
+Courtney Paris (born September 21, 1987) is an American professional basketball coach and former player who is currently an assistant coach for the New York Liberty of the Women's National Basketball Association (WNBA).
 She is best known for her accomplishments during her college career at the University of Oklahoma, where she holds career averages of 21.4 points and 15.3 rebounds per game.
 She holds the NCAA record for most consecutive double-doubles at 112.
 During her senior season in 2009, Paris received considerable media attention when she announced that she would pay back her tuition to the University of Oklahoma if the Sooners did not win the 2009 NCAA Women's Division I Basketball Tournament.
 She would lead Oklahoma to the Final Four before falling short to eventual national runner-up Louisville.

 Paris was selected seventh overall by the now-defunct Sacramento Monarchs in the 2009 WNBA draft.
 Over 10 seasons in the league, she played for the Monarchs, Atlanta Dream, Tulsa Shock (later the Dallas Wings), and Seattle Storm.

 Early life

 Paris was born in San Jose, California.

 Paris' twin sister Ashley Paris is also a basketball player.
 In addition to being a twin, Paris has four brothers: Wayne, David, Austin and Brandon.
 She has two half-brothers (Bubba's sons) William III and Christian.
 Her parents are Lynne Gray and former NFL player William "Bubba" Paris.

-Paris transferred from Modesto Christian High School to Piedmont High School and then Millennium High School in Piedmont, California, at the start of the 2002–2003 year.
+Paris transferred from Modesto Christian High School to Piedmont High School in Piedmont, California, at the start of the 2002–2003 year.
 Paris was named a WBCA All-American.
 She participated in the 2005 WBCA High School All-America Game, where she scored three points.
 Paris chose Oklahoma over UConn, California, Texas, UCLA, and Syracuse.